BrainJarOrg/battleships/README.md

 ## Status

 Beta.
-Most of the things are hacked together in one evening.
-Tests needed.
+Most of the things are hacked together in few evening.
+Contributions welcome !

 ## LICENCE